 Actually, new apps being developed every week enable more ways to listen to the babbling data stream.
 Twendz.com helps focus on crowd sentiment based on user-chosen keywords.
 Useful for businesses who want to know what people are saying about their product, their industry, or even their competition, apps like Twendz can become powerful tools in the hands of marketers who realize the market-hive is always abuzz with the hum of communication.

 Trendsmap.com allows location-based, real-time monitoring of what’s being tweeted in specific places.
 Take a look at the homepage and see what you can determine just from the U.S. map in general.
-Could be a useful tool in the classroom to teach critical thinking skills such as higher order extrapolation.
+It could be a useful tool in the classroom to teach critical thinking skills such as higher-order extrapolation.
 Twazzup.com uniquely allows the viewing of real-time tweets according to specific keywords and displays them in a nice page that includes photos, news, and the most popular links related to that keyword.
 Here’s an example using Haiti.

 Augmenting our daily routine, whether personal, social, academic or business, is the new reality we all face.
 Fresh views of what’s going on around us in real-time, is sure to open our eyes to mundane experiences we’ve been taking for granted.
 What cool, new twitter apps have you been using to augment your real-time learning?